Opening Reception and Interview with the Collectors / An Artful Ride: THE MOTORCYCLE

 The motorcycles were carefully selected by co-curators Benton Jones and Robert Nash from the magnificent collections of Cape Cod motorcycle enthusiasts David McGraw, and husband and wife team, Darryl Cutter and Cortney Oliver.
 The bikes come from many different manufacturers including Harley-Davidson, Indian, Nimbus, Crocker, Honda, Ducati, Excelsior, Zundapp and others.

-The spacious Hope McClennen Gallery will be filled with the polished steel, chrome, leather and rubber of superbly crafted, preserved and restored motorcycles.
-As visitors make their way through the exhibition, they will witness a 70-year history of motorcycle design.
+The spacious Hope McClennen Gallery is filled with the polished steel, chrome, leather and rubber of superbly crafted, preserved and restored motorcycles.
+As you make your way through the exhibition, you will witness a 70-year history of motorcycle design.
 Each motorcycle marks another step in the evolution of form and function - from changes in motors and wheels to seats and handlebars, even to paint colors and brand logos.
-A brief history of each model, with anecdotes from the collectors, will accompany the motorcycles to bring broader understanding to visitors.
+A brief history of each model, with anecdotes from the collectors, accompanies the motorcycles to bring broader understanding to visitors.

 An Artful Ride: The Motorcycle is sponsored by West Branch Capital.